-George McKibben Memorial Scholarship: This scholarship has been established by the AISWCD to assist agriculture students in their completion of their education at Illinois State University, the University of Illinois, Western Illinois University or Southern Illinois University.
+George McKibben Memorial Scholarship: This scholarship has been established by the AISWCD.
+Any student who is a senior in high school or any college student currently enrolled in any state college in Illinois; in an agricultural degree program is eligible for nomination by their local soil and water conservation district or self-nomination.
 The student awarded the scholarship should demonstrate superior agriculture academic achievement, commitment to soil and water conservation and potential for innovation and/or leadership ability.